Could Your Child Have Auditory Processing Disorder?

 While APD isn’t as well known as ADHD, it is becoming increasingly common.
 Roughly 7 percent of children have some type of auditory hypersensitivity or processing difficulty.

 But what is it exactly?
 At its most general, APD is a glitch in the brain’s ability to filter and process sounds and words.
-An APD child doesn’t have difficulty hearing — in fact, in most cases, her hearing is good.
+An APD child doesn’t have difficulty hearing or selective hearing — in fact, in most cases, her hearing is good.
 Rather, her brain perceives the sounds incorrectly, affecting the child’s ability to distinguish between similar sounds (da and ga, for example).

 Some children with APD also have trouble screening out background noise, so they pick up bits of surrounding sounds.
 The echo in a gymnasium or the hum of the air conditioner in the classroom interferes with the conversation at hand.
 It’s like listening to the radio with interference from other stations garbling the reception.